toasterbob/vangogh_invaders/README.md

 ### State

-The game employees for different states.
+The game employees four different states.
 The initial background state, a level screen, a game state, and the game over state.
 Event listeners help navigate through the various states, generally waiting for a space bar click.
-Although in the game state, it is left when lives equal zero or the aliens touch Van Gogh.
+However, in the game state, you exit state when lives equal zero or the aliens touch Van Gogh.

 ![start](assets/start.png)